Coronavirus updates: Cases in Italy jump 50% in one day | DW | 27.02.2020

 All updates in Universal Coordinated Time (UTC/GMT).

+18:47 Four more coronavirus infections have been reported in the German state of Baden-Württemberg, bringing the state total to 8.

-18:16 14 new cases of coronavirus have been detected in the German state of North Rhine-Westphalia (NRW), bringing the total in the state to 20.
+18:16 Fourteen new cases of coronavirus have been detected in the German state of North Rhine-Westphalia (NRW), bringing the total in the state to 20.

-Authorities in NRW are also trying to track down around 300 people that participated in the same Karneval event as a local man who has since tested positive for the virus.
+Authorities in NRW are also trying to track down around 300 people that participated in the same Carnival event as a local who tested positive for the virus.

 "These people as well as their partners and any children must quarantine themselves at home for 14 days," a coronavirus crisis team in NRW said.